MileHacker Logo

 • No specific entry fees for tourists beyond standard checks.

-• Health-related entry prerequisites are minimal.
+• Health-related entry necessities are minimal.

 Marine Park Conservation Fee